 And if you have a lug nut that’s tight and difficult to remove, adding your body weight to a tire iron or using the natural torque that you’ll find with an extendable breaker bar will do the job for you.

 I hope that answered all your questions!
 Why not check out the related articles below?
-Perhaps there’s something else we can help you with.
+On the site, you’ll find all sorts of solutions for common appliance issues, such as a dishwasher that keeps restarting.